-\subsubsection{Sample Characteristics}
+\subsubsection{Sample characteristics}

-CHDS collected data on health, education, and life progress of a group of 1,265 children born in Christchurch, New Zealand in 1977 \citep{Poulton2020}.
-A dataset consisting of 637 cannabis users was previously used by \citet{Lakishka2023} to validate a Bayesian logistic regression model for predicting CUD risk \citep{Rajapaksha2022}.
-We use the same dataset for validating our proposed absolute risk prediction model.
-A more detailed description of the dataset and construction of the predictors can be found in \citet{Lakishka2023}.
+A dataset consisting of 637 individuals who use cannabis was previously used by Ruberu et al. \cite{Lakishka2023} to validate a Bayesian logistic regression model for predicting CUD risk \cite{Rajapaksha2022, Lakishka2023}.
+We used the same dataset for validating our proposed absolute risk prediction model.
+A more detailed description of the dataset and construction of the predictors can be found in \cite{Lakishka2023}.
 However, due to unavailability of welfare information in this dataset, we could only validate Model 1.
-The lifetime prevalence of CUD in this data is 16.50\%, which is notably higher than the prevalence of 8.18\% observed in the training dataset.
+The lifetime prevalence of CUD in these data was 16.5\%, which is notably higher than the prevalence of 8.18\% observed in the training dataset.

-Given this discrepancy and following \citet{Lakishka2023}, we explore the possibility of model recalibration as suggested in literature \citep{Pfeiffer2017, recalibration1, recalibration2}.
-Specifically, we apply the logistic re-calibration to update the intercept in the model for log odds of CUD risk to reflect the high prevalence in the CHDS validation data.
-Note that even though this re-calibration method leads to updated absolute risks, the relative rankings of risks of individuals do not change, thereby leaving the AUC unaffected.
+Given this discrepancy and following Ruberu et al. \cite{Lakishka2023}, we explored the possibility of model recalibration as suggested in literature \cite{Pfeiffer2017, recalibration2, recalibration1}.
+Specifically, we applied logistic re-calibration to update the intercept in the model for log odds of CUD risk to reflect the high prevalence in the CHDS validation data.
+Note that even though this re-calibration method leads to updated absolute risks, the relative rankings of those individual risks do not change, thereby leaving the AUC unaffected.
 Details about recalibration can be found in Supplement Section S6.

-\subsubsection{Validation Results}
+\subsubsection{Validation results}

-Figure \ref{fig:f3} shows the AUC and E/O trajectories for risk prediction of CUD within a certain number of years made at the age of first cannabis use, and Supplement Figure S2 shows the same trajectories for predictions within a certain number of years made at specific ages (the results from Add Health test data are also plotted for ease of comparison).
-The AUC values fall between 0.71 to 0.75 in predictions within a certain number of years made at the age of first cannabis use.
-As for the other type of prediction, a majority of AUC values fall between 0.65 to 0.75.
-All E/O values are close to 1 (for CHDS) as a result of recalibration.
+Figure \ref{fig:f3} shows the AUC and E/O trajectories for predicted risk of CUD within a certain number of years of the age of first cannabis use.
+Supplement Figure S2 shows the same trajectories for predictions within a certain number of years made at specific ages (the results from Add Health test data are also plotted for ease of comparison).
+The AUC values fell between 0.71 to 0.75 in predictions within a certain number of years made at the age of first cannabis use.
+As for the other type of prediction, most AUC values fell between 0.65 to 0.75 (the results are also shown in Supplement Table S7).
+All E/O values were close to 1 (for CHDS) after recalibration.
 These results indicate good predictive performance of the model.